rucasca/rucasca/README.md

 ## 👋 Introduction

 Hi there, I'm **Rubén Castillo**, a data science Master's student 🎓 with a keen interest in finance 💰 and `quantitative analysis` 📊.
-Furthermore, I have  prior experience as a backend developer 👨‍💻.
-I also have a keen interest in artificial intelligence and machine learning models 🤖.
+Furthermore, I have  prior experience as a backend developer 👨‍💻 and I also have a keen interest in artificial intelligence and machine learning models 🤖.
 Feel free to contact me anytime!

 &nbsp;